Selenium Client Driver¶

 pip install -U selenium

-You may want to consider using a virtual environment to create isolated Python environments.
+Note: you should consider using a virtual environment to create an isolated Python environment for installation.

 Drivers¶